saridormi/commit_chronicle/README.md

     python collect_data.py
     ```
     You can (and most likely should) use several command line arguments, add `-h` flag to command above to see more information.

-## Description of data filtering process

-> **TODO:** I think it might be useful, so most likely I'll write it later :innocent: